×

 Step 1 – Gathering basic info such as purchase price and projected monthly rent: An investor is evaluating an off-market property where the owner is looking to sell quickly and is asking for a cash transaction.
 The asking price is $100,000.
 The potential buyer conducts research by asking a local property management company what the going rents are for the neighborhood, and comes up with $800 per month.

 Step 2 – Calculating the gross yearly income: The monthly rent of $800 is multiplied by 12 to come up with a yearly gross income number.
 This comes to a total of $9,600.
-Sounds like a good amount of money per year, but the investor now has to take into account his operating expenses such as taxes, insurance, repairs, a property manager, and the like.
-If your a new investor and are just starting your insurance vendor search.
-We use and recommend National Real Estate Insurance Group.
+Sounds like a good amount of money per year, but the investor now has to take into account his operating expenses such as taxes, repairs, a property manager, and insurance.
+If you’re a new investor and are just starting your insurance vendor search, we use and recommend National Real Estate Insurance Group.

 Step 3 – Deducting estimated expenses to see what the net yearly income might be: He doesn’t know what his exact operating expenses would be, so to be on the safe side, he takes out a conservative amount of 40% in potential expenses from the gross yearly income, which would leave 60% for himself.
 To see what is left after 40% of expenses are deducted, the yearly income of $9,600 is multiplied by 0.60 (60%), and he is then left with a net income of $5,760 per year.